High wind warning issued for north country, power outages reported

 Widespread power outages are expected in Jefferson, Lewis and Oswego counties, the weather service stated, but in St. Lawrence County, the greatest likelihood of winds capable of producing damage and power outages will be from 5 p.m.
 Monday through about midnight.

-As of 12 p.m.
-Monday, the National Grid outage map reported that almost 500 customers are without power in Cranberry Lake and the town of Clifton.
+As of 10:30 p.m.
+Monday, the National Grid outage map reported customers are without power in the towns of Mannsville, Lorraine and Ellisburg in Jefferson County; the towns of Greig and Watson in Lewis County; the towns of New Haven, Mexico, Amboy and Williamstown in Oswego County; and the town of Fine in St. Lawrence County.

-The map also shows that fewer than five customers each in the towns of Pamelia and Fowler have been affected by power outages.
-Eleven customers in the town of Orleans and another 24 customers in the town of Canton have also been affected.

-The outages are expected to be restored between 2 p.m. and 2:30 p.m.
-Monday, the map states.
+The outages are expected to be restored anytime between 11 p.m.
+Monday and 1 a.m.
+Tuesday, the map states.

 In Jefferson County, including the city of Watertown, the warning went into effect Monday morning and will remain in effect until 11 p.m.
 Monday.